NSW students to return to school full time

-Two months after COVID-19 forced them to study at home, students at NSW public schools will return to classroom teaching full time.
+NSW public schools will return to the classroom full-time next week, two months after COVID-19 restrictions forced around 800,000 children to study remotely.

-NSW Premier Gladys Berejiklian is due to confirm the return date of May 25 on Tuesday, the ABC and Sydney Morning Herald reported on Monday.
+NSW Premier Gladys Berejiklian is due to confirm the return date of May 25 on Tuesday.

+But assemblies or excursions are likely to still be banned due to the coronavirus pandemic.

-Face-to-face learning resumed across NSW last week with year 12 students at state and independent schools returning on average three to four days a week while other students are attending school at least one day a week.
+Face-to-face learning had resumed across NSW last week for year 12 students at state and independent schools, but only for an average of three to four days a week while other students were allowed to go to school at least one day a week.

 It comes as the NSW transport minister warned of indefinite Sydney traffic chaos as social distancing measures force people returning to on-site employment off public transport.